 Bushong, Stewart C. Radiologic Science for Technologists.
-10th Edition.
-2008.
+11th Edition.
+2017.
 Elsevier/Mosby.

-ATTENDANCE POLICY
+ATTENDANCE POLICY (read carefully)

-SPC - Students are expected to attend all classes in order to be successful in a course.
+SPC - Students must attend all classes to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.

 When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
-It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.
+It is the student's responsibility to complete work missed within a reasonable period as determined by the instructor.
 Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
 Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class meeting.

-Students who enroll in a course but have "Never Attended" by the official census date, as reported by the faculty member, will be administratively dropped by the Office of Admissions and Records.
+The Office of Admissions and Records will administratively drop students, who enroll in a course but have "Never Attended" by the official census date, as reported by the faculty member.
 A student who does not meet the attendance requirements of a class as stated in the course syllabus and does not officially withdraw from that course by the official census date of the semester, may be administratively withdrawn from that course and receive a grade of "X" or "F" as determined by the instructor.
 Instructors are responsible for clearly stating their administrative drop policy in the course syllabus, and it is the student's responsibility to be aware of that policy.